 Age appropriate learning = smarter and more emotionally intelligent kids

 For example, the most natural and easiest thing for a little kid to learn is a language.
 If you are thinking about introducing movies and YouTube to your toddler, limit all the content to a foreign language and in a relatively short time (by the time she’s 3 or 4) she will understand everything in that language.
 Maybe even speak it fluently.
 However, if you are teaching reading to a 3 year old it will be like pulling teeth.
-While if you wait until she’s 7 or 8, maybe it won’t be easy, because learning to read in English is hard, but it will be a lot faster.
+While if you wait until she’s 8, maybe it won’t be easy, because learning to read in English is hard, but it will be a lot faster.

 When kids are 4 and 5 they practice Art.
 It is the natural way they practice coordination, fine motor skills, and putting their creativity to paper.
 It gives them a challenge and when they overcome that challenge they get better -that gives them confidence.
 At some point they’ll start coming to show us a drawing they are really proud of, or they’ll present us with a drawing for our birthday.